Praqma/tracey-protocol-eiffel-cli-generator/README.md

 This is a wrapper around [tracey-eiffel-protocol](https://github.com/Praqma/tracey-protocol-eiffel) Allows to extract data from different sources and generate corresponding Eiffel messages

-Supported messages:
+## Supported messages

+### EiffelSourceChangeCreatedEvent

-* EiffelSourceChangeCreatedEvent (message will be generated from the current commit, more options to come)
+message will be generated from the current commit, more options to come.

 **Example command:** `EiffelSourceChangeCreatedEvent -p Praqma/tracey-protocol-eiffel-cli-generator -c HEAD~1`